Professor of Astrophysics

 Trying to make sense of it all is fun but an extremely difficult task given the complexity and scale of the Universe!

 You can find more about me and my research :

 I am currently Head of third year undergraduate Astrophysics Labs.

 In the past I've lectured/tutored a variety of Physics courses.

-I work on a variety of topics from Star Formation on Galaxies near and far to the properties of
+I work on a variety of topics: Star Formation in Galaxies near and far, the properties of

 the Interstellar Medium in galaxies, their metallicities and how gas and dust affect galaxy evolution.

 I have a been a member of numerous peer review and advisory panels.